michelp/cryptoalgebra/README.md

 ![Multi-party Incidence Flow](./docs/AdjacentFlow.png)

 ## Common Input Ownership

-Any bitcoin user can make public key addresses at will, so in theory, it's hard to track back to the person who "owns" bitcoin.
-However, there are some heuristics for clustering objects and one of the most used heuristics is called common-input-ownership.
+Any Bitcoin user can generate public key addresses at will, making it theoretically difficult to trace ownership of Bitcoin.
+However, certain heuristics can be employed to cluster addresses, with one of the most commonly used being common-input-ownership.

-To create a bitcoin transaction, a wallet looks for any unspent transaction outputs to fit the transaction's value.
-These inputs are then used in the new transaction, publicly associating them with each other as having a common owner.
-Inputs of a feather spend together.
+To create a Bitcoin transaction, a wallet searches for unspent transaction outputs that satisfy the transaction's value.
+These inputs are then used in the new transaction, publicly linking them and suggesting they are likely controlled by the same owner.
+This association implies that inputs used together are likely owned by the same entity, facilitating the analysis and tracking of Bitcoin transactions.

-There's no end to structural and statistical techniques that can be used to cluster addresses, but common-input-ownership is one we can quickly demonstrate with CoinBLAS algebraically using the technique described by [Reid and Harrigan](https://users.encs.concordia.ca/~clark/biblio/bitcoin/Reid%202011.pdf).
+There are many structural and statistical techniques that can be used to cluster addresses, but common-input-ownership is one we can quickly demonstrate algebraically using the technique described by [Reid and Harrigan](https://users.encs.concordia.ca/~clark/biblio/bitcoin/Reid%202011.pdf).

 We construct an ancillary network in which each vertex represents a public-key.
 We connect these vertices with undirected edges, where each edge joins a pair of public keys that are both inputs to the same transaction (and are thus controlled by the same user).